aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/get-all/_index.md

 weight: 40
 ---

-This REST API allows you to get all fields that are defined in the document, section or paragraph.
+This REST API retrieves a collection of `Field` items from a document.

 ## REST API